tsatria03/CookyCraze/docks/readme.txt

 The first is buying a single item at a custom quantity.
 Select any item in a category and you will be prompted to enter how many you want.
 Type the exact number you want and confirm to buy precisely that amount at the current price.

 The second is buying a single item at the maximum quantity.
-When the purchase prompt appears the maximum number you can currently afford is already filled in.
+When the purchase prompt appears, the maximum number you can currently afford is already filled in.
 Simply press enter without typing anything and the game buys as many of that item as your coins allow in one transaction.

 The third is buying all affordable items at a custom quantity.
 At the bottom of each category is a buy all affordable items option, which appears whenever at least one item in the category is within your budget.
 Selecting it prompts you for a quantity.
 Type a number and the game buys that many of every affordable item in the category at once, skipping any you cannot afford.
 This lets you spread a large purchase across multiple stats in a single action instead of visiting each item individually.